• Skip to primary navigation

 In another case, a mother won a $10.2 million settlement in an infant wrongful death claim for compensation in Texas.
 Her daughter died just four days after being born.

-The doctor that delivered the baby was accused and found guilty of causing the wrongful death by using forceps to deliver her instead of performing a Cesarean section.[2]
+The doctor who delivered the baby was accused and found guilty of causing the wrongful death by using forceps to deliver her instead of performing a Cesarean section.[2]

 The award included compensation for funeral expenses, loss of companionship, mental anguish, and physical pain.